tidbyt/community/apps/wordlebyt/README.md

 # Wordle Score Applet for Tidbyt

-Displays the current Wordle Score that you've posted to your Twitter feed on your Tidbyt.
-Updated every 15 minutes.
+Displays the current Wordle Score that you've pasted into Wordlebyt from the Wordle app/webpage.
+Score will remain until you update it.

-Once you've played the game for that day, share the score directly from the Wordle app to your Twitter.
-Wordlebyt will pull your latest tweet and see if it is a Wordle score.
-If it is, it will display it.
+After playing Wordle on your phone, click Share>Copy text.
+In the Tidbyt app, paste the result into Wordlebyt.